 Its been around for as long as I can remember and is one of the best for stress testing your overclocks.
 It works by processing-intensive mathematical sums and equations, placing an extensive load on your RAM, CPU and Power Supply.

 Most people, including myself, suggest running prime95 for a minimum of 12 – 24 hours.
-Then, if your computer crashes, you know you overclock unstable.
+Then, if your computer crashes, you know that your overclock is unstable.

 This is an amazing tool that every overclocker needs; however if you are a Haswell owner, be careful when using Prime95.
 It’s well-known that AVX instruction set can damage your chip when using offset core and prime 95.